codein/codein.github.io/files/resume.md

 # Robin Varghese

-What ever the problem i like to part of the solution.
+What ever the problem i like to be part of the solution.
 I thrive in a environment of uncertainty which requires constant learning.
-I enjoy, empowering others in my knowledge space, working with data and software to surface information.
+I enjoy empowering others in my [knowledge space](https://github.com/codein/codein.github.io/blob/master/files/resume.md#knowledge-space) and developing software to surface information from data.
 Given any problem space, my hope is to be part of the solution.
 My aspiration is to improve health-care delivery by harnessing my skills.